Credit: @shuhartphotography on Instagram

 Albright-Knox Collection (Greater Niagara)

-This world-class modern and contemporary art institution’s new main campus is under construction until 2022, and its project space, Albright-Knox Northland, is reopening to visitors February 12.
+This world-class modern and contemporary art institution’s new main campus is under construction until 2022, however its project space, Albright-Knox Northland, is open to visitors.
 Albright-Knox At Home is open and available to anyone with an internet connection right now, with the opportunity to explore its impressive collection of nearly 10,000 works from artists such as Cezanne, Picasso, and Rodin, as well as to entertain and educate with family-friendly virtual activities, and more.

 Hudson River Museum (Hudson Valley)

 Hudson River Museum From Home is a great way to stay connected to this institution devoted to the collection of American art and especially known for its collection of works by the famed Hudson River School artists.
-The Yonkers-based museum is open for those near Westchester, and online visitors can find many ways to stay connected.
+The Yonkers-based museum is open, and online visitors can find many ways to stay connected.
 The museum partnered with Google Arts & Culture to feature eight of its exhibits online, including one devoted to the Hudson River School painters.
 You’ll also find videos, virtual planetarium programming, and family-friendly online activities.